Only 1 Left In Stock!

 The AeroPress is a highly versatile, plunger-style device that allows you to use a wide range of brewing techniques and recipes.
 Its' full-immersion approach to brewing yields full flavored results while its micro-filters make sure there's no grit in your cup.

 The full package includes the plunger press as well as a scoop, funnel, tamper, filters, filter holder and a handy travel bag.

 At its most basic, it produces a short, strong shot of espresso-like brew, though don't expect it to make a real espresso.
 It is easy to make a great Americano by simply topping off your cup with hot water.
 For a latte or cappuccino, add steamed or hot milk.

 Using an AeroPress is a breeze and it takes no more than two or three minutes to make a cup.
 Remarkably, you'll spend most of that time waiting for the water to heat.

 There are dozens, maybe hundreds of ways to use an AeroPress - heck, it even has its own international brewing competition.
-The internet is overflowing with recipes and how-tos, but here's a quick idea of how easy it is to make great coffee with an AeroPress (We include detailed, basic brewing instructions with your purchase).
+The internet is overflowing with recipes and how-tos, but here's a quick idea of how easy it is to make great coffee with an AeroPress.
+(Detailed instructions are included with your purchase).

 1. Use a medium fine grind.
 With the plunger removed and a rinsed filter in place, place the grounds in the press.
 You might have to experiment with your grind until you find the one that works best for you.